-This BSc in Physics with Data Analytics offers a valuable route to working in manufacturing industries, finance and software companies by combining the skills and knowledge of a physics degree with the advanced data analytics tools needed to solve real-world problems.

-It will not only ensure that graduates have the strong maths skills they'll need to make meaningful physical models and get a result, but also make sure they understand if that result is meaningful and could be of use to an organisation as it seeks to make decisions.
+The new BSc in Physics with Data Analytics opens a valuable new route to a range of careers across the manufacturing, scientific research, financial services, and software sectors.
+Our graduates combine the skills and knowledge of a physics degree with the advanced data analytics tools needed to solve real-world problems.
+It will not only equip graduates with the strong maths skills they'll need to make robust, accurate predictions, but will also ensure that they understand the reliability of these predictions.

-Students will also learn specific programming languages to help them deal with the types of large data sets common at the cutting edge of the finance and technology sectors.
+Students will also learn specific programming languages and machine learning and artificial intelligence methods.
+These tools are essential to deal with the large data sets now common not just in physics, but also at the cutting edge of the finance and technology sectors.